paycoreio/docs/docs/products/hpp/integration-overview.md

 ## How does it work

-Technically, HPP is a companion service to  _PayCore.io Commerce_ that uses  _PayCore.io Payment Gateway_, which can both be referred as a  _Payment Provider_.
+Technically, HPP is a companion service to  _{{custom.company_name}} Commerce_ that uses  _{{custom.company_name}} Payment Gateway_, which can both be referred as a  _Payment Provider_.
 You will have to integrate one of these APIs to create a  _Payment Invoice_, and then use HPP to deliver the Payment experience to merchant customers.

-A complete payment process will involve three of PayCore.io services:
+A complete payment process will involve three of {{custom.company_name}} services:

 1.  **Commerce HPP API**  - Hosted Payment Page to distribute the Payment Invoice to merchant Customer.
 2.  **Commerce Public API**  - Public API to integrate to create a Payment Invoice.